 Have you tried PowerChurch Plus?
 Please leave a review!

 CDM+, part of Kentucky-based Suran Systems, dates back to 1986 when former Rev. Randy Clay began working on software solutions for his own congregation.
 The current iteration of the CDM+ accounting tool serves more than 2 million users according to our research.
 Its focus is on generating useful reports and making them easy to share.
 CDM+ is available on desktop, mobile, and via the cloud.
 In addition to accounting, the core suite includes attendance, contributions, events, check-in, and facilities management.
 Premium options include online giving, mobile apps, and website integration.
+Interested in software with comparable features?
+These CDM + alternatives are a good place to begin.

 Pricing: CDM+ cloud-based pricing begins at $45 per month.